background-image

 Tomorrow’s Treasury Today: The Pitfalls of AI in Treasury

-The emergence of technologies like ChatGPT highlights the potential for job displacement in fields such as software engineering, coding, trading and journalism, as seen through Google’s recent tests that show the software’s capability to pass a job interview.
+Technologies like ChatGPT underscore the potential for job displacement in sectors like software engineering, coding, trading, and journalism, as evidenced by Google’s recent tests that show the software’s capability to pass a job interview.

-As this technology further develops and continues to reshape our daily work routines, one crucial question emerges: how will the ascent of AI impact the treasury market?
+As this technology continues to evolve and reshape our daily work routines, a critical question arises: what will be the impact of AI’s rise on the treasury sector?

-Three in four security professionals say the top three factors in increased cyber risk are AI, geopolitics, and remote work with the finance industry in the top 3 departments targeted in most organisations.
+Three in four security professionals say the top three factors in increased cyber risk are AI, geopolitics, and remote working with the finance industry in the top 3 departments most impacted.

 However, the potential for misuse and malicious intent underscores the need for robust security measures, regular vulnerability assessments, and employee education on data protection and cybersecurity best practices.
 Organisations should implement a multi-layered security approach to safeguard sensitive data from AI-driven threats.